Asymptotics and Optimal Bandwidth for Nonparametric Estimation of Density Level Sets: Introduction

-Some of the important work on level set estimation includes Hartigan (1987), Polonik (1995), Tsybakov (1997), Walter (1997), Cadre (2006), Rigollet and Vert (2009), among many others.
-Also see Mason and Polonik (2009) for a comprehensive review of the literature for level set estimation.
-Confidence regions for level sets have recently been studied in Mammen and Polonik (2013), Sommerfeld et al. (2015), Chen et al. (2017), and Qiao and Polonik (2018).
-In Jang (2006), plug-in level set estimation is applied to two-dimensional astronomical sky survey data, where the selection of bandwidth is based on the classical plug-in and cross validation approaches for density estimation.
-In Naumann et al. (2010), HDRs were estimated with flow cytometry data for $d=1,2$, and 3. \\
+Some of the important work on level set estimation includes Hartigan (\cite{Hartigan87}), Polonik (\cite{Polonik95}), Tsybakov (\cite{Tsybakov97}), Walther (\cite{Walther97}), Cadre (\cite{Cadre06}), Rigollet and Vert (\cite{Rigollet09}), among many others.
+Also see Mason and Polonik (\cite{Mason09}) for a comprehensive review of the literature for level set estimation.
+Confidence regions for level sets have recently been studied in Mammen and Polonik (\cite{Mammen13}), Sommerfeld et al. (\cite{Sommerfeld15}), Chen et al. (\cite{Chen17}), and Qiao and Polonik (\cite{QiaoPolonik19}).
+In Jang (\cite{Jang06}), plug-in level set estimation is applied to two-dimensional astronomical sky survey data, where the selection of bandwidth is based on the classical plug-in and cross validation approaches for density estimation.